 How many of you have an outdated piece of furniture?
 (Me!)
 Our bedroom dresser is almost twenty years old.
 We bought it when we were young (and poor).
-It held up well over years, but the style was no longer “us”.
+It has held up well over years, but the style was no longer “us”.
 It had also been through many moves ‘cross country, creating some gouges in the top.
-Definitely needing some love…
+Definitely needed some love…

 Here is what we started with…

 Now, let’s talk about how we got there…